 You can obtain prices for Securities by contacting the securities dealers selling and making a market in those Securities.
 You can obtain a list of Security dealers by contacting Investor Inquiry as shown under Additional Information.
+We also provide a list of Security dealers on the mortgage securities section of our website at www.freddiemac.com/mbs/products/dealer-groups.

-We may undertake various activities in an effort to support our presence in the agency securities market or to support the liquidity of our UMBS and/or MBS, including their price performance relative to comparable Fannie Mae-issued UMBS or MBS, as applicable, including:
+We may undertake various activities to support our presence in the agency securities market or to support the liquidity of our UMBS and/or MBS, including their price performance relative to comparable Fannie Mae-issued UMBS or MBS, as applicable, including:

-- Educating dealers and investors about the merits of trading and investing in Securities; - Purchasing and selling agency securities, including Freddie Mac mortgage-related securities, and loans through our mortgage-related investments portfolio; - Purchasing mortgages; - Engaging in dollar roll transactions, which are agreements between a counterparty and us to purchase and subsequently resell (or sell and subsequently repurchase) agency securities; - Engaging in structuring activities, such as resecuritization of existing agency securities and the sale of some or all of the resulting securities; - Issuing securities backed by (i) our Securities or (ii) certain legacy TBA-eligible securities issued by Fannie Mae; - Creating larger Pools and Supers or Giant MBS with a larger and more diverse population of Mortgages; - Encouraging sellers to (i) pool Mortgages that they deliver to us into Pools with a larger and more diverse population of Mortgages, including under our MultiLender Swap Program; and (ii) hedge their deliveries of fixed-rate Mortgages to us with Securities; - Influencing the volume and characteristics of Mortgages delivered to us by tailoring our loan eligibility requirements and by other means; - Engaging in portfolio purchase and retention activities; and - Introducing new mortgage-related securities initiatives.
+- Educating dealers and investors about the merits of trading and investing in Securities; - Purchasing and selling agency securities, including Freddie Mac mortgage-related securities, and loans through our mortgage-related investments portfolio; - Purchasing mortgages; - Engaging in dollar roll transactions, which are agreements between a counterparty and us to purchase and subsequently resell (or sell and subsequently repurchase) agency securities; - Engaging in structuring activities, such as resecuritization of existing agency securities and the sale of some or all of the resulting securities; - Issuing securities backed by (i) our Securities or (ii) certain legacy TBA-eligible securities issued by Fannie Mae; - Creating larger Pools and Supers or Giant MBS with a larger and more diverse population of Mortgages;

+- Encouraging sellers to (i) pool Mortgages that they deliver to us into Pools with a larger and more diverse population of Mortgages, including under our MultiLender Swap Program; and (ii) hedge their deliveries of fixed-rate Mortgages to us with Securities; - Influencing the volume and characteristics of Mortgages delivered to us by tailoring our loan eligibility requirements and by other means; - Engaging in portfolio purchase and retention activities; and - Introducing new mortgage-related securities products and initiatives.

-We may also support the execution of our credit guarantee business by adjusting our guarantee fee.
-For example, if the price performance of, and demand for, our Securities is not comparable to mortgage-backed securities issued by Fannie Mae on future mortgage deliveries by sellers, we may use market-adjusted pricing where we provide guarantee fee price adjustments to partially offset weaknesses in prevailing security prices and increase the competitiveness of our credit guarantee business.
+We may also decide to support the execution of our credit guarantee business by adjusting our guarantee fee.
+For example, if the price performance of, and demand for, our Securities is not comparable to mortgage-backed securities issued by Fannie Mae on future mortgage deliveries by sellers, we may decide to use market-adjusted pricing where we provide guarantee fee price adjustments to partially offset weaknesses in prevailing security prices and increase the competitiveness of our credit guarantee business.

 Depending upon market conditions, there may be substantial variability in any period in the total amount of securities we purchase or sell.
-In some cases, the purchase or sale of agency securities could adversely affect the price performance of our Securities relative to comparable Fannie Mae securities.
-While we may employ a variety of strategies in an effort to support the liquidity and price performance of our Securities, and may consider additional strategies, those strategies may fail or adversely affect our business.
+The purchase or sale of agency securities could, at times, adversely affect the price performance of our Securities relative to comparable Fannie Mae securities.
+While we may decide to employ various strategies to support the liquidity and price performance of our Securities, any such strategies may fail or adversely affect our business and financial results.
 We may cease such activities at any time, or FHFA could require us to do so, which could adversely affect the liquidity and price performance of our Securities.
-We may incur costs in connection with our efforts to support our presence in the agency securities market and to support the liquidity and price performance of our Securities, including by engaging in transactions that yield less than our target rate of return.
-We may increase, reduce or discontinue these or other related activities at any time, which could affect our market presence or the liquidity and price performance of our Securities.
-See also "Risk Factors - Investment Factors - Any activities we undertake to support the liquidity and price performance of our Securities may not be successful."
+We may incur costs to support our presence in the agency securities market and to support the liquidity and price performance of our Securities may not be successful.
 The Incorporated Documents contain additional information about our security performance and market support activities.